Complex semisimple quantum groups and representation theory: Multiplier Hopf algebras

-for all $ x \in \hat{H} $.
-The key step in the proof -- which we will not carry out -- is to show that $ B $ is well-defined.
-Injectivity then follows from nondegeneracy of the pairing $ ( \;, \;) $.
-The fact that $ B $ is compatible with multiplication and comultiplication is a consequence of Proposition \ref{multhopfpairingprop}.
+\begin{proof} Again we shall only give a brief sketch of the argument.
+The key step in the proof---which we will not carry out---is to show that $ B $ is well-defined.
+Injectivity then follows from the nondegeneracy of the pairing $ ( \;, \;) $.
+The fact that $ B $ is compatible with multiplication and comultiplication is a consequence of Proposition \ref{multhopfpairingprop}. \end{proof}